eclipse-archived/ceylon-lang.org/documentation/1.0/tour/anonymous-member-classes.md

 ## There's more...

-Member classes and member class refinement allows Ceylon to support type families.
+Member classes and member class refinement allows Ceylon to support _type families_.
+We're not going to discuss type families in this tour.

 Next, we're going to meet [sequences](../sequences), Ceylon's take on the "array" type.